Follow us!

 • Justice, equity and compassion in human relations;

-• Acceptance of one another and encouragement to spiritual growth;
+• Acceptance of one another and encouragement to spiritual growth in our congregations;

 • A free and responsible search for truth and meaning;